-Datasets may be protected as trade secrets under the provisions of the Trade Secret Directive 2016/943/EU.
-The protection of a database under the Directive 96/9/EC does not pre-empt the application of the Trade Secret Directive.
+Datasets may be protected as trade secrets under the provisions of the Trade Secret Directive 2016/943/EU.266 The protection of a database under the Directive 96/9/EC267 does not pre-empt the application of the Trade Secret Directive.
 Both legal titles may overlap.

 According to Article 2(1) Trade Secret Directive, a 'trade secret' means information that (a) "is secret in the sense that it is not, as a body or in the precise configuration and assembly of its components, generally known among or readily accessible to persons within the circles that normally deal with the kind of information in question", (b) "has commercial value because it is secret", and (c) "it has been subject to reasonable steps under the circumstances, by the person lawfully in control of the information, to keep it secret".
 Many datasets of commercial interest will meet these requirements.
-A typical data collection or dataset is either kept secret and technically locked up on the servers of the person controlling the data (if not sourced out on servers of other providers) or it is stored and embedded into devices or machines where only the controller can access the data.
+268 A typical data collection or dataset is either kept secret and technically locked up on the servers of the person controlling the data (if not sourced out on servers of other providers) or it is stored and embedded into devices or machines where only the controller can access the data.
 Such datasets are not generally known to persons active in the field, have commercial value and are technically (and legally) protected against unsolicited access by third parties.
-Of course, a definite evaluation depends on the characteristics of the trade secret.
+Of course, a definite evaluation depends on the characteristics of the dataset in question.
+Difficulties may arise with the determination of the 'holder' of the trade secret.
 According to Article 2(2) of the Trade Secret Directive, 'trade secret holder' means "any